This publication was prepared in partnership with the Asia-Pacific

 Fiji: Local government is not recognized in the Constitution.

-with the enactment of the Local Government Act in 1972.
+the enactment of the Local Government Act in 1972.
+Besides

-Besides this Act that was amended in recent years, local
+this Act that was amended in recent years, local authorities

-(1992) seeks to provide more power and authority to
+seeks to provide more power and authority to urban local

-urban local bodies.
-It is the first serious attempt
+bodies.
+It is the first serious attempt to ensure stabilization

 Indonesia: Local Government Act No 5 (1974), stipulating

-focus on local government and give priority to harmony
+on local government and give priority to harmony and democracy,

-and democracy, aim at increasing efficiency and productivity
+aim at increasing efficiency and productivity in providing

-in providing public services and in maintaining political
+public services and in maintaining political stability as

-stability as well as national integrity and should apply
+well as national integrity and should apply both the decentralization

 Japan: Local Autonomy Law (1947), was recently amended